 And about risk, can you talk about what the key risk areas are that manufacturers face when they’re managing other suppliers?

-There’s a number, depending on the industry and vertical, but at a very high level, one thing that we really help our customers and manufacturers walk away with is: How do you pick the right team to start out of the gate?
+There’s a number, depending on the industry and vertical, but at a very high level, one thing that we really help our customers and manufacturers walk away with is: How do you pick the right team to start providing your direct materials out of the gate?
 And in order to manage risk, you really need to have all the information possible to make the most informed tradeoff decisions.
 You need to understand risk elements such as: Can your supplier meet the demand?
 Do they have enough capacity to actually deliver to you what products and parts and components you may need for your own assembly?
 You also need to go ahead and understand their past performance.
 Have they done the right quality checks in the past with you?
 Many of our customers—you know, I work with manufacturers—they look at their scorecards for their suppliers, and before they go ahead and source, they start to understand what their past performance has been, what their weak areas have been.
 We also can help customers really understand and segment their suppliers by value.
 Again, they recognize what they can do for them.
 What’s the best value they can provide?
 All of this helps reduce the overall risk of picking the wrong supplier, someone who can’t deliver the right quality, meet capacity needs, maybe goes against some of the compliance, like conflict minerals, that are out there.
-In order to avoid all that, you need that 360-degree view of the supplier, and we allow to capture that at a global level and always provide that view to try and prevent the risk of picking the wrong suppliers to really join your team at the end of the day.
+In order to avoid all that, you need that 360-degree view of the supplier, and we enable manufacturers to capture information that at a global level and always provide that view to try and prevent the risk of picking the wrong suppliers to join your team at the end of the day.